PenPow/Pepper/README.md

 ## About

-Pepper is an open source solution to server management.
-Built from scratch with code quality in mind, our coal is to cover as many functions as possible, to ensure that your server is at level 100.
+Pepper is an open-source solution to server management.
+Built from scratch with code quality in mind, our goal is to cover as many functions as possible, to ensure that your server is at level 100.

 ## License